Facial exercises can “lift” your face with a few moves. Find out how to do this easy anti-aging trick below.

 The three facial areas that are generally the most in need of a “lift” are the cheeks, forehead/eyebrows, and jawline.

-Using our squat analogy again, strengthening these areas with the right moves becomes "inclusive" - any other little areas benefit as well (in other words, it will give a good lift to the whole face).
+Like the compound move the body squat – strengthening these areas with the right moves becomes “inclusive” – any other little areas benefit as well (in other words, it will give a good lift to the whole face).

 So, below you will find THREE – yes just three – of the best face lift exercises.
 One exercise for each area.

 The quick videos on this page are the holy grail of each area.
 I do not take any credit for developing these specific moves.
 They are fairly intuitive once you start trying them, so you may even develop your own.

 There’s some really important tips at the end of this page too, so don’t miss them!